Juventus FC Youth Sector

 Juventus Football Club Youth Sector (Settore giovanile della Juventus Football Club) is the youth system of Italian football club Juventus.
 The Youth Sector is made up of various squads divided by age groups.
 Most of the squads train at the first team's former main training ground, Juventus Training Center, located in Vinovo.

-The Youth Sector is divided into 11 squads: "Primavera" (under-19), "Allievi" (under-17), under-16, under-15, "Esordienti" (under-13), under-12, "Pulcini" (under-11), under-10, under-9, under-8 and under-7.
+The Youth Sector is divided into 11 squads: "Primavera" (under-20), under-18, "Allievi" (under-17), under-16, under-15, "Esordienti" (under-13), under-12, "Pulcini" (under-11), under-10, under-9, under-8 and under-7.
 In 2018, Juventus formed their reserve team (under-23), competing in the senior league system.

 History

 Despite an extensive international scouting network, the club has historically placed importance on nurturing local talent and continues to do so.
 One proof of this is the fact of the Italy national team, coached by Enzo Bearzot during the mid-1970s and mid-1980s, was mainly composed of young Juventus players – nicknamed the Blocco-Juve ("Juve-Block") – who formed the backbone of the national team.
 Examples include Roberto Bettega, Giuseppe Furino and Paolo Rossi, all former members at the Juventus youth program (then known as Nucleo Addestramento Giovani Calciatori or N.A.G.C.).

 Graduates of the youth sector ply their trade in other Serie A clubs and top-flight leagues around Europe.
 More recently the 2012–13 Scudetto-winning squad featured Paolo De Ceglie, second vice-captain Claudio Marchisio, Sebastian Giovinco and Luca Marrone; the latter three were born and raised in the Turin area.

 In 2018, Juventus formed a reserve team, Juventus Under-23, and was officially admitted to the Serie C. The club cannot play in the same division—or higher—as their senior team, nor can they compete in the Coppa Italia.
 They won their first trophy in their second year as a club, after beating Ternana in the 2020 Coppa Italia Serie C final.
+In 2022, Juventus U23 was rebranded Juventus Next Gen.

+Starting from 2025, Juventus began competing in the Premier League International Cup, an international under-21 tournament, featuring a mix of Juventus Primavera and Next Gen footballers.

 From 2021, all clubs with teams competing in the Campionato Primavera 1 (under-19) also have to participate in the under-18 championship.
 However, since Juventus already have a reserve team they have the choice on whether or not to participate in the under-18 championship.
+The exemption notwithstanding, the Juventus U18 team took shape ahead of the 2026–27 season.
+In said season, Juventus also registered two second teams playing in the Campionato Under-15 and Under-16 Serie C.